Norfolk County Jail (1817): Building

-The two story stone building was built in 1817 and was 33' square.
+The two-story stone building was built in 1817 and was 33' square.
 Part of the jail was torn down in 1851 to erect a central, octagonal portion and two wings.
 It resulted in a building with the shape of a Latin cross, and featured Gothic Revival windows.
 The three tiers of cells radiated out like spokes from the central guardroom.
 After it was built, the tools used were auctioned off at Marsh's Tavern.

 Ezra Heywood said that "When I stepped over the threshold of Dedham Jail, I stepped from the civilization of the nineteenth century into the barbarism of the tenth century."
-Two of his fellow inmates were 18 year old men who were sentenced to five years each for stealing $26 worth of hens.
+Two of his fellow inmates were 18-year-old men who were sentenced to five years each for stealing $26 worth of hens.

 Inmates were housed in the jail until 1992 when the Norfolk County Correctional Center was opened in 1992.
 A court forced the closure after 13 inmates escaped in 1989.
 There were at least 27 break outs during the prison's history.

 Hangings

 There were two hangings in the central rotunda.
 First was George C. Hersey on August 8, 1862.
 Over 300 people received tickets to watch.
-James H. Costley was hung on June 25, 1875.
+James H. Costley was hanged on June 25, 1875.
 Again, 300 people watched as his body twitched and convulsed for close to two minutes.
-One spectator fainted, and others obtained pieces of the hangmans rope to bring home as souvenirs.
+One spectator fainted, and others obtained pieces of the hangman's rope to bring home as souvenirs.
 It was the last execution in Norfolk County.